 Craftsman house plans are a distinctive style of architecture that emerged in the early 20th century in the United States.
-This style is characterized by its emphasis on simplicity, natural materials, and functional design.
+This style is characterized by its emphasis on simplicity, natural materials, open concept, and functional design.
 Craftsman homes are often associated with the Arts and Crafts movement, which emphasized the value of handcrafted goods and rejected the mass-produced products of the Industrial Revolution.

 The history of Craftsman homes dates back to the late 19th century, when a group of British designers, architects, and craftsmen formed the Arts and Crafts movement.
 This movement was a reaction to the industrialization of the Western world, which had led to a decline in traditional crafts and a focus on mass-produced goods.

 The Arts and Crafts movement was influential in the United States, where it inspired a number of architects and designers to embrace traditional craftsmanship and natural materials.
 One of the most important figures in the development of the Craftsman style was Gustav Stickley, who founded the Craftsman magazine and published a series of influential house plans in the early 1900s.

 Stickley's house plans emphasized simplicity, functionality, and natural materials.
 His homes were designed to be affordable and easy to build and were intended to provide an alternative to the ornate, Victorian-style homes that were popular at the time.